-Unfortunately, many companies consider the addition of the chemical to their products of as a “trade secret” and therefore do not list it on the product labeling.
+Unfortunately, many companies consider the addition of benzene to their products as a “trade secret” and therefore do not list it on the product labeling.
 This corporate strategy poses a serious risk to consumers who become victims of unknown benzene exposure.

 What are the side effects of Benzene exposure?

-There are Acute (short-term) and Chronic (long-term) side effects to a person being exposed to the chemical.
-Benzene has been linked to the following:
+There are potential acute (short-term) and chronic (long-term) side effects when a person is exposed to benzene.
+The chemical has been linked to the following:

 - Acute Myelogenous Leukemia (AML)